alexdesousa/alexdesousa.github.io/_posts/2026-05-16-building-planck-introducing-planck.md

 ## The Tools

-Planck has several built-in tools, organized in four categories: basic tools, inter-agent tools, skill tools, and informational tools.
+Planck has several built-in tools, organized in five categories: files, delegate, orchestrate, skills, and classify.

-### Basic Tools
+### Read, Write, Edit, Run

 They are the basic tools an agent needs to interact with its environment: